Section VII. Sanctions/Educational Measures

-The sanctions/educational measures listed below are categorized as primary and secondary.
-The administrator/panel may issue at least one primary sanction and any combination of primary and may combine multiple secondary sanctions/measures for any single violation.
+The sanctions listed below are categorized as primary and secondary.
+The administrator/panel will issue at least one primary sanction and may combine multiple primary and secondary sanctions/measures for any single violation.
 CVRP will provide a due date for any task and/or restitution sanction.
-All other sanctions are effective immediately upon completion of the appeal or appeal period, unless the Dean of Students authorizes an exception.
-Students appealing a sanction of separation (suspension or dismissal) must comply with the restrictions noted in the Appeals section
+All other sanctions are effective immediately upon completion of the appeal or appeal period unless the Dean of Students authorizes an exception.
+Students appealing a sanction of separation (suspension or dismissal) must comply with the restrictions noted in the Appeals section.

 - Permanent Dismissal is an involuntary separation of the student from the university without the possibility of future readmission.
 The student must leave the campus and is not eligible to participate in classes or any university-sponsored or university-related activities.
-The student is not permitted on campus without prior written permission from the Dean of Students or designee.
-The sanction of dismissal is permanently noted on the student's transcript.
+The student is not permitted on campus without prior written permission from the Dean of Students/designee.
+The university notes the sanction of dismissal permanently on the student’s transcript.

 - Disciplinary Suspension is an involuntary separation of an indefinite duration from the university during which the student must leave the campus and is not eligible to participate in classes or any university-sponsored or university-related activities.
-During the period of separation, the student is not permitted on campus without prior written permission granted by the Director of Community Values & Restorative Practices or designee
+During the period of separation, the student is not permitted on campus without prior written permission granted by the Director or designee.

-a) When a Community Panel assigns the sanction of disciplinary suspension, a similar panel of five persons will be appointed by the Director of Community Values & Restorative Practices or designee at the appropriate time to determine whether the respondent has met the conditions necessary for reinstatement.
+a) When a Community Panel assigns the sanction of disciplinary suspension, a similar panel of five persons will be appointed by the Director of CVRP/designee at the appropriate time to determine whether the Respondent has met the conditions necessary for reinstatement.

-b) The Panel will have access to all file materials from the original hearing, may require the respondent to make a personal appearance before the committee, and may solicit other information to reach a decision.
-The Panel will follow the same general procedures employed in the original hearing, with the same rights assured for reinstatement.
+b) The Panel will have access to all file materials from the original proceeding, may require the respondent to make a personal appearance before the committee, and may solicit other information to reach a decision.
+The Panel will follow the same general procedures employed in the original proceeding with the same rights assured for reinstatement.

 In order to complete suspension successfully and be returned to Good Standing, the student will:

-- In cases of academic dishonesty, complete at least one formal university workshop/program of the student’s choice (from the choices provided by Community Values & Restorative Practices) such as time management, study skills, writing workshop, effective citation, and the academic integrity seminar.
+- In cases of academic dishonesty, complete at least one formal university workshop/program of the student’s choice (from the choices provided by CVRP) such as time management, study skills, writing workshop, effective citation, and the academic integrity seminar.

-- Complete community service in the form of direct service to others as determined by the Case Administrator or hearing panel
+- Complete community service in the form of direct service to others as determined by the Case Administrator or panel.

-The university usually issues Suspension immediately following the completion of the appeal process/period; however, the Director/designee, in consultation with the case administrator or panel chair, may withhold immediate imposition of suspension in some circumstances.
-If the university does not impose the sanction immediately, the student will be considered not in good standing and will be subject to the same restrictions as students with Deferred Suspension status (see below) while enrolled prior to the imposition of the suspension.
+c.
+The university usually issues Disciplinary Suspension immediately following the completion of the appeal process/period; however, the Director/designee, in consultation with the case administrator or panel chair, may withhold immediate imposition of suspension in some circumstances.
+If the university does not impose the sanction immediately, the student will be considered “not in good standing” and will be subject to the same restrictions as students with Deferred Disciplinary Suspension status (see below) while enrolled prior to the imposition of the suspension.

 The university notes deferred suspensions on the student’s transcript and removes the notation once the student completes sanction period.4.
 Disciplinary Probation is continued enrollment with a warning that further misconduct or violation of university regulations during the period of probation will be referred to the appropriate panel or administrative officer and may result in the student’s separation from the university.
 Students on probation may be required to engage with a William & Mary Connects mentor and comply with the mentor’s assigned tasks.